-In addition to the new ladder truck that was funded in FY19's budget, the FY20 appropriation continues to fund the implementation of the health and wellness program O_2X , which is aimed at promoting physical and mental health in first responders.
+In addition to the new ladder truck that was funded in FY19's budget, the FY20 appropriation continues to fund the implementation of the health and wellness program O2X, which is aimed at promoting physical and mental health in first responders.
 Lastly, the FY20 budget includes an increased appropriation for the purchase of critical fire safety equipment such as turnout gear.

 Enhancing public safety is often also achieved by improving economic conditions in urban areas.
 At the same time, strengthening public safety will attract more residents and businesses to Springfield, therefore increasing economic development.
 The FY20 budget provides funding for the Office of Planning & Economic Development while continuing funding for three additional building inspectors brought on board in FY17.
-These inspectors are essential to accommodating the demands of large-scale commercial projects.
+These inspectors are essential to accommodating the demands of largescale commercial projects.
 As business development continues to expand in upcoming years, with projects such as the \$40M redevelopment of Paramount Theater and Massasoit building in downtown, or the \$35M expansion of Big Y's distribution center in East Springfield, the City will be fully prepared to manage the workload efficiently.

 In March 2019, Standard & Poor's (S&P) once again reaffirmed the City's AA- credit rating with a stable outlook.
-This continues to be the highest rating in the City's history, steadily improving from its A-rating eight years ago.
+This continues to be the highest rating in the City's history, steadily improving from its Arating eight years ago.
 This credit rating review focuses on the City's strong institutional core by highlighting Springfield's "management, with 'strong' financial policies and practices, strong budgetary performance, and strong budgetary flexibility."
 Additionally, the City received a reaffirmed credit rating of A2 with a stable outlook by Moody's in January 2018.
 These rating improvements demonstrate how well the City has recovered since the last economic downturn, and our commitment to fiscal sustainability.

-% Change Fiscal 2017 Fiscal 2018 Fiscal 2019 Fiscal 2019 Fiscal 2020 % Change from Actual Actual Adopted Revised Recommended from FY19 General Fund General Fund General Fund General Fund General Fund FY19 Adopted Revised 617,536,597 628,516,407 656,191,375 658,243,654 691,704,328 5.4% 5.1%
+Fiscal 2017 Fiscal 2018 Fiscal 2019 Fiscal 2019 Fiscal 2020 % Change % Change Actual Actual Adopted Revised Adopted from from General Fund FY19 Adopted FY19 Revised 617,536,597 628,516,407 656,191,375 658,243,654 691,704,328 5.4% 5.1%